Seville Oranges

 Degree credit module options by departmentHow to enrol

-A communicative high-level module for students, providing a base for the study of Contemporary Spain, social and demographic trends, cultural and economic issues, science and technology.
+A communicative high-level module for students, providing a base for the study of contemporary Spain, social and demographic trends, cultural and economic issues, science and technology.

-This is a high-level language module for students in their third year of Spanish study post-A level or fourth year post-AS level.
+This is a high-level language module for students in their third year of Spanish study post A level, or fourth year post AS level.

-This module aims to:
+This module will:

 To be eligible for this module, you need to have done one of the following: